-Energy Materials operates a single-blind review process.
-The technical quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
+Soft Science operates a single-blind review process, which means that reviewers know the names of authors, but the names of the reviewers are hidden from the authors.
+The scientific quality of the research described in the manuscript is assessed by a minimum of three independent expert reviewers.
 The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of the manuscript.